imanninen/Telegram_bot_task_reminder/README.md

 ## Implementation details
 I store telegram bot token as environment variable.
-Also i use mysql as dbms, so to start my bot locally, you have tp install mysql and run it on `localhost:3306`
+Also I use mysql as dbms, so to start my bot locally, you have tp install mysql and run it on `localhost:3306`

 ## Future plans
 * I whant to make bot asynchronous using coroutines.
 I guess it is mandatory if I want to publish it as a product.